dfuse-io/example-stream-transfers/README.md

     REACT_APP_DFUSE_API_TOKEN=<your dfuse API token here> yarn start

-Once it has started, simply open http://localhost:3000 in a browser to test the example.
+When running this, a browser should automatically open pointing to the example.
+If it's not the case, simply open http://localhost:3000 in a browser.

 ### Requirements